awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-EKS-quickstart.md

 **Migrating from Fluentd**

-If you already have Fluentd configured and want to move to Fluent Bit, you must delete the FluentD pods after you install Fluent Bit\.
-You can use the following command to delete FluentD\.
+If you already have Fluentd configured and want to move to Fluent Bit, you must delete the Fluentd pods after you install Fluent Bit\.
+You can use the following command to delete Fluentd\.

 ```
 curl https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/fluentd/fluentd.yaml | kubectl delete -f -